 - Knee injuries

 Prolozone is an injection technique used to heal joints and ligaments.
 The healthcare provider injects a local anesthetic and medications into the joint that stimulates healing.
 The provider removes the syringe, leaving the needle in place, and then injects a small amount of ozone into the joint through the same needle.
 The ozone gas stimulates the cells in the joint to start repairing themselves.
 Because ozone is a gas, it disperses easily throughout the joint stimulating all the tissues and causes a widespread healing response.

 You may often see results rather quickly due to the anti-inflammatory effect of prolozone therapy, this is especially true for back pain, where the results are seen within less than 24 hours.
 However, in major joints like the knee, it takes time for new connective tissue to grow.
 It takes about six weeks of cartilage growth to see the full effect of prolozone therapy in patients that have extensive cartilage damage.
 Prolozone is an effective therapy for most major joints and back pain.

-As we age are rate of tissue repairs slows, but not the rate of break down.
+As we age, our rate of tissue repairs slows, but not the rate of break down.
 Prolozone therapy increases the rate of repair and provides oxygen, so the joints can repair themselves.
 There is also an anti-inflammatory effect of ozone which reduces inflammation in the joint, which is why most patients see immediate improvement with the first treatment.
 My experience with knee and other joint injuries has taught me that it takes about 6 weeks for a joint to repair in a young healthy person.
-This is also the case with prolozone therapy, which is why we recommend three to four treatments two weeks apart.
+This is also the case with prolozone therapy, which is why we recommend three to four treatments at an interval of two weeks apart.